kolby-k/dev-toolkit-v2/notes.md

   -- filter tools based on search value prop; pass prop to toolList from Home; update using callback prop in Header

-- Define constant TOOLS with real labels,descriptions,href,iconLabel -- use undefined href for tools that are not yet complete
+- Define constant TOOLS with real labels,descriptions,href,iconLabel -- use undefined href for tools that are not yet complete (DONE) -- add a new 'not found' page for 404 handling (DONE)

 - Plan tool components
   -- what components can be shared across tools?
 Otherwise remaining components need to be specialized for a specific tool, so try to plan and make as many re-usable components first.